Fat Transfer

 • Improving the quality of tissues over an implant breast reconstruction

 The main limitation of fat transfer is absorption of the injected fat.
-This will always happen to some degree and it is reckoned that about 20 - 50% of the injected fat will be absorbed over the first few months / year after the operation.
+This will always happen to some degree and it is reckoned that about 20 - 50% of the injected fat will be absorbed over the first 3 months after the operation.
 Hence, if a large volume of fat is required this will be transferred over 2 or 3 operations and if a small volume is required, the deficit may be slightly over-corrected initially.

 Recovery time